Caelean0/Projektarbeit-2-Hive/ReadMe.md

 - Project Management Toolchain (This repository does not contain a GitHub Wiki; all project management and documentation were done using Atlassian software: Jira & Confluence)
 - Social Media Content
 ---

+## This Project has won the following awards at the universities Werkschau:
+- Most Potential (3rd Place)
+---

 Considering that the entire project was developed within just six months and with very limited prior experience in game engine funtionality, the team is proud of what has been accomplished.